fujiwaratofushop/country-search/README.md

 Missing data – uses optional chaining and fallback UI for things like missing coat of arms, TLDs, maps, or currencies.

 API errors – logged internally without crashing the UI.
 (Improving user-facing error feedback is on my roadmap.)

+Errors and Loading are wrapped in common reusable components/containers.

 4. ⚙️ Performance Optimizations
 Debounced input: The suggestive input is debounced to reduce unnecessary API calls.